 A student must complete graduation requirements in four years, unless there are extenuating circumstances.
 In order to receive a diploma and graduate, a student will need to earn 22 credits with all required courses passed.
-Course credit requirements include: English (4), mathematics (4), science (3), U.S. History (1), government (1/2), economics (1/2), world history (1), physical education (1/2), health (1/2), visual/performing/applied arts (1), foreign language (2).
+Course credit requirements include: English (4), mathematics (4), science (3), U.S. History (1), government (1/2), economics (1/2), world history (1), physical education (1/2), health (1/2), visual/performing/applied arts (1), foreign language who take an AP course are expected to take the AP Exam at the end of the year.
+The only exceptions are when the student, parent, teacher, counselor and principal all agree that extenuating circumstances are such that the student should not take the exam.